-Natural rubber mattresses don’t cost any more than the so called top of the line premium mattresses like the Sleep Number Bed from Select Comfort and Tempur Pedic memory foam.
-It is true you won’t be able to buy one for the same price as the average queen size mattress set of $799 or $899 and your not comparing apples to apples.
-When a person compares like mattress and their price point, the similarities end.
-Quality latex mattresses are pack a lot of wallop for the money spent making everything else look like sour grapes.
+Natural rubber mattresses don’t cost any more than the so-called top-of-the-line premium mattresses like the Sleep Number Bed from Select Comfort and Tempur Pedic memory foam.
+It is true you won’t be able to buy one for the same price as the average queen-size mattress set of $799 or $899 and you’re not comparing apples to apples.
+When a person compares a mattress and their price point, the similarities end.
+Quality latex mattresses pack a lot of wallop for the money spent making everything else look like sour grapes.

 This kind of useful life for a mattress is something that the average queen or king conventional pillow top mattress can’t do.
-Walk into most any retail store today and you will see brand name airbeds, visco elastic memory foam and conventional inner spring mattresses for $2000- $3000-$4000 or possibly even a lot more.
+Walk into almost any retail store today and you will see brand-name airbeds, Visco elastic memory foam, and conventional innerspring mattresses for $2000- $3000-$4000 or possibly even a lot more.
 Our suggestion is to put these mattresses to the test and really compare the differences.

-Blending the natural rubber with synthetics made from chemicals or fillers like sand and clay clearly cuts production cost but it also sacrifices the overall quality of the final product.
-Mattresses that use less rubber by replacing it with inferior foam layers or cut the quality of the rubber by using fillers sometimes appears to be as good through deceptive marketing and in the end the consumers are the losers.
+Blending all natural rubber with synthetics made from chemicals or fillers like sand and clay clearly cuts production costs but it also sacrifices the overall quality of the final product.
+Mattresses that use less rubber by replacing it with inferior foam layers or cut the quality of the rubber by using fillers sometimes appear to be as good through deceptive marketing and in the end the consumers are the losers.
 They don’t have the same feel and life expectancy of all-natural latex rubber and even worse many of these come from china where quality standards are not as high.